Dishoungh/gentoo-config/Gentoo/gentoo-config.md

-Keep in mind, this "install guide" is primarily made for me.
-If another person is reading this install guide intending on following it, you will have to do make some adjustments.
-Yes, I'm aware of distribution kernels, but I'm doing this as a project.
-To me, that's boring and I want to use a custom kernel and learn how to do it.
-So, no, I'm not using a pre-compiled distribution kernel.
+Keep in mind, this really isn't an "install guide".
+This is a trace of everything I'm doing to get my Gentoo running to use for someone else to help me determine what I did wrong.

 # Hardware (UEFI)